RLIN2001/Yu-Gi-Oh-Project/README.md

 # Yu-Gi-Oh-Project
-Deck List of a card game
+Deck List of a card game.

 before running install all dependencies by running the command: npm install